 To decide which films will get made, in some years of the program, a pitch competition event has been staged early in the first semester.
 The winning students get the chance to write and direct their own original work.

 Every student can pitch, but they are not required to do so.
 They are all required to work on each of the resulting films.
 The jury is made up of the professor and two or three others, usually other faculty members or filmmakers from the community.
 The budget is divided between the winners.
 Whoever makes the winning pitch gets to write and direct the films that the entire class will work on for the term.
 The productions are scheduled to spread across the two semesters of the program year.

 Such a situation in no way reflects the workings of the film industry.
 In the professional world, pitching, writing, and directing are considered to be three distinct skill sets, and are often carried out by three different team members.
 (Pitching is usually considered a producer’s job primarily, although of course many directors and writers do it well.)
-More concerning is that, the films that get made this way are produced using the Studio Model of production, so filmmakers with Solo or Documentary-type scripts are discouraged from pitching.
+Films that are made this way utilize the Studio Model of production, and filmmakers with Solo or Documentary projects are discouraged from pitching.

 So, to sum up: I am dubious about the use of the calling card film; I question the usefulness of the pitch exercise; and I think every fourth year film student should get the chance to make a film, if they want to.
 Especially at art school.

 These days, the job of directing has become increasingly vague and un-definable; it is entirely context-dependent.
 In the words of director Lexi Alexander, “I wish they would do a thing where they say, ‘everybody has to do this thing and then they can become a TV director.’
 For somebody like me, who was a former athlete, going from white belt to black belt to qualify in small tournaments to get to the big tournaments… I thrive on actual rules.
 This fucking bullshit here is the wild wild west.”
 (Miller)